User0332/PogScript/README.md

 <br/>

-NOTE: Information on the configuration file for the compilation can be found in `docs/guides/pogfig_guide.md`
+NOTE: Information for writing programs can be found in `docs/guides/progamming/`

 <br/>
 <br/>